isomerpages/govtech-stp/index.md

 notification:
 sections:
     - hero:
-        title: <h3>Singapore has implemented international Safe Travel Lanes to facilitate travel in and out of Singapore, while safeguarding public health amidst the <br/> COVID-19 pandemic.</h3>
+        title: <h3 style="font-weight:bold">Singapore has implemented international Safe Travel Lanes to facilitate travel in and out of Singapore, while safeguarding public health amidst the <br/> COVID-19 pandemic.</h3>
         subtitle: Click the buttons below for the latest information on Safe Travel arrangements for arrival, transit or departure.
         background: /images/Hero-banner.PNG
         url: